nasa/CompDam_DGD/readme.md

 The second method is by specifying the status of each feature directly as a material property in the input deck.
 Each feature of the subroutine is controlled by a position in an integer, where 0 is disabled and 1 is enabled.
 In cases where mutually exclusive options are available, numbers greater than 1 are used to specify the particular option to use.

 The positions correspond to the features as follows:
-- Position 1: Matrix damage
+- Position 1: Matrix damage (1=intra-laminar cracking in solid elements, 2=interlaminar cracking in cohesive elements)
 - Position 2: Shear nonlinearity (1=Ramberg-Osgood 1-2 plane, 2=Schapery, 3=Ramberg-Osgood 3-D, 4=Ramberg-Osgood 1-3 plane, 5=Schaefer || more information [here](#shear-nonlinearity))
 - Position 3: Fiber tensile damage
 - Position 4: Fiber compression damage (1=max strain, 2=N/A, 3=FKT || more information [here](#fiber-compression-damage))
 - Position 5: *reserved*
 - Position 6: Friction

-For example, `101000` indicates that the model will run with matrix damage and fiber tension damage enabled; `120001` indicates that the model will run with matrix damage, in-plane shear nonlinearity using Schapery theory, and friction.
+For example, `101000` indicates that the model will run with matrix damage and fiber tension damage enabled; `120001` indicates that the model will run with matrix damage, in-plane shear nonlinearity using Schapery theory, and friction; and `200000` indicates that the model is being applied to cohesive elements.

 #### Definition of thickness
 Length along the thickness-direction associated with the current integration point.

 ## State variables
-The table below lists all of the state variables in the model.
+The table below lists all of the state variables in the model when used with solid or shell elements.
 The model requires a minimum of 18 state variables.
 Additional state variables are defined depending on which (if any) shear nonlinearity and fiber compression features are enabled.
 For fiber compression model 1: nstatev = 19 and for model 3: nstatev = 26.
 For shear nonlinearity models 3 or 4: nstatev = 21.

 | # | Name             | Description                                                           |
 |---|------------------|-----------------------------------------------------------------------|